Why the United States Doesn’t Use the Metric System

 Have you ever noticed that the standard system of measurement tends to change when you exit the United States?
 Clothing sizes are often measured in centimeters instead of inches, distance is measured in kilometers over miles, and volume is measured in liters rather than ounces.
 Although English is used in many countries across the globe, when it comes to measurement, it can often feel like there’s a language barrier between Americans and the rest of the world.
 You may think that this is an overstatement—there must be some other countries that don’t use the metric system, right?
 However, in reality, there are only three countries in the entire world that don’t use the metric system—and the U.S. is one of them!

 Considering how often America interacts with other countries about crucial measurements, it may seem strange that they have not adopted the most ubiquitous system of measurement in the world.
 So, why doesn’t the U.S. use the metric system?
+And find out why it uses Fahrenheit instead of Celsius, too!

 What is the metric system?